kevinm66/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

     * **delete**: occurs just before the task is deleted from the runtime data.

 * **class**: the delegation class that must be called.
-This class must implement the `org.camunda.bpm.engine.impl.pvm.delegate.TaskListener` interface.
+This class must implement the `org.camunda.bpm.engine.delegate.TaskListener` interface.

     ```java
     public class MyTaskCreateListener implements TaskListener {